 Total Donations Information export_donationTotals.csv

 Gift in Kind Receipt Information export_receipts_gik.csv

-There are also some details on the mail merge features of Microsoft Word in the section on Doing Mail Merges using Save As from Reports.
+There are also some details on the mail merge features of Microsoft Word in the Help topic on Doing Mail Merges using Save As from Reports.

-One major limitation of doing mail merges in Word (or any other word processor) is that it is not possible to export and use the data that would go into the «DetailsTable» and «SummaryTable» merge fields that are available in the internal editor.
+One major limitation of doing mail merges in Word (or any other word processor) is that it is not possible to export and use the data that would go into the «DetailsTable» and «SummaryTable» merge fields (and some other tables in Pledge Information merges) that are available in the internal editor.